-- 1. Students enrolled in, and student organizations registered with, the Texas Tech University School of Law are subject to the university Code of Student Conduct, in all matters not covered in the Honor Code of the School of Law.
-Questions concerning the respective jurisdiction of the Code of Student Conduct and the Honor Code of the School of Law will be resolved by the Senior Vice President for Student Affairs & Enrollment Management and the Dean of the School of Law. - Students enrolled in the Schools of Medicine, Allied Health Sciences, Nursing, Pharmacy, Graduate School of Biomedical Sciences, and organizations registered with the Texas Tech University Health Sciences Center are subject to the TTUHSC Student Handbook/Code of Professional and Academic Conduct, www.ttuhsc.edu/studentservices/doc/handbook.pdf.
+- Students enrolled in, and student organizations registered with, the Texas Tech University School of Law are subject to the University Code of Student Conduct, in all matters not covered in the Honor Code of the School of Law.
+Questions concerning the respective jurisdiction of the Code of Student Conduct and the Honor Code of the School of Law will be resolved by the Senior Vice President for Enrollment Management & Student Affairs and the Dean of the School of Law. - Students enrolled in the Schools of Medicine, Allied Health Sciences, Nursing, Pharmacy, Graduate School of Biomedical Sciences, and organizations registered with the Texas Tech University Health Sciences Center are subject to the TTUHSC Student Handbook/Code of Professional and Academic Conduct, www.ttuhsc.edu/studentservices.